 To make people notice, download, and use an app unknown to them, you need to instill in them a belief that it can solve their issues better than any other existing solution.
 Doing this is impossible without a clear understanding of your target audience's underlying needs.
 That might be a lot of tremendous effort required but is the difference between market success and failure.

-The methods on how to find a target audience for an app we mention in this article have yielded results for many, if not all our types of clients — so they might work for you as well.
+The methods on how to find target audience for a mobile app we mention in this article have yielded results for many, if not all our types of clients — so they might work for you as well.

 Define the target audience for a new mobile app based on its type